An embroidery company called HEARTS applied for tree planting.

 The Child Artist: http://www.thechildartist.com/en

-A portion of their sales will be contributed to the Kaki Tree Project head office.
+A portion of their sales will be contributed to the Kaki Tree Project office.

 The biggest challenge this time was transportation of the kaki tree.
-It had smoothly arrived at an airport in Portugal, but then a large amount of customs duty was charged, and the invaluable phytosanitary certificate was lost, so the person in charge at HEARTS had to prepare a heap of documents.
-Of course, we sent a number of documents from the Kaki Tree head office to help them.
-Nevertheless, the kaki tree that was dispatched on 3rd February from Japan arrived safely on 24th March in Portugal, and it was alive and well although it had taken a month and a half to ship.
+It had smoothly arrived at an airport in Portugal, but then a large amount of customs duty was charged, and the invaluable phytosanitary certificate was lost, so HEARTS had to prepare a heap of documents.
+Of course, we sent a number of documents from the Kaki Tree office to help them.
+Nevertheless, the kaki tree that was dispatched on 3rd February from Japan arrived on 24th March in Portugal, and it was alive although it had taken a month and a half after shipping.

 The tree-planting ceremony took place on 29th April, delayed by a month, in the garden of the municipal library of Felgueiras.
 Children first listened to the story of the kaki tree inside the library, and made kaki fruit and pasted them on the big kaki tree drawn on paper during the workshop.
 Then, they planted the sapling from the bombed kaki tree in the garden.
 We would like to express our sincere gratitude to the people at HEARTS for putting themselves through the difficult situations and communication with the customs authority.